Q. IS THE PA PROGRAM ACCREDITED?

 A. We are not able to meet with applicants; however, we have developed an admissions checklist and on the admissions requirement webpage for you to review.

-Q. DO I HAVE TO HAVE ALL PREREQUISITE COURSEWORK COMPLETED TO APPLY?
+Q. DO I HAVE TO HAVE ALL PROGRAM REQUIREMENTS COMPLETED TO APPLY?

-A. No, but you must be enrolled and on track for successful completion of all prerequisites prior to starting the program.
-We strongly encourage you to have all prerequisite courses done prior to applying to improve your chances of selection.
+A. No, but you must be enrolled and on track for successful completion of all program requirements prior to applying to the program, and all requirements must be completed by the application deadline.

 Q. I OBTAINED MY DEGREE/COMPLETED MY PREREQUISITE COURSEWORK SEVERAL YEARS AGO.
 IS THERE A TIME LIMIT ON COURSE COMPLETION?

-A. All prerequisite courses must be completed within 5 years of application to the program.
+A. Although recent completion of prerequisite courses is preferred and also most beneficial, there is not a time limit on completion.
 This is a very rigorous curriculum, and students may be at a disadvantage if they have not been in the learning environment for several years.

 Q. THE UNIVERSITY I ATTEND DOES NOT OFFER ONE OF YOUR PREREQUISITE COURSES.
 WHAT SHOULD I DO?